Reflexive Recallers - Recall Training Course

 You will learn ways to manage the environment while we are training our dogs to set them up for success.

 This course has two group classes.
-The first class is indoors at the Jubilee Hall in Waterlooville.
-The second class outdoors at the Dog Gym in Denmead.
+The classes are outdoors at the Dog Gym in Denmead.

 Designed to help you start and progress your dog's reliable recall.

-Next Course starts 26th July at the Jubliee Hall, Waterlooville
+Next Course starts 3rd November at the Denmead Dog Gym